tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/05_exception_handling.md

     }

-In which case would mean that any exception in the first call would terminate the thread, the exception would disappear to the default exception handler and our original client code wouldn't get the chance to deal with the exception.
+In which case any exception in the first call would terminate the thread, the exception would disappear to the default exception handler and our original client code wouldn't get the chance to deal with the exception.

 ### Using a Callback